MetCredit

 Who does MetCredit collect for?

-MetCredit collects on behalf of creditors across several industries.
+MetCredit collects on behalf of creditors across several industries, including major Canadian banks and corporations, telecom providers and national retailers.

 The company has dedicated service pages for over 20 industries on its website, including telecom, fitness, tenancy, manufacturing, financial services, healthcare, agriculture, auto deficiency, estate collections and cross-border recovery.